fademoye/intelligent-agents-eportfolio/learning-outcomes.md

 During the module, I developed my understanding of reactive, deliberative, hybrid and multi-agent approaches and considered their suitability for different problem contexts.

-This learning was applied during the design of ResearchMate, where the group considered how specialised components could work together to support academic research planning.
+This learning was applied during the design of ResearchMate, where my group considered how specialised components could work together to support academic research planning.
 I also evaluated the difference between the broader Week 7 multi-agent design and the more focused modular implementation completed in Week 11.

 ### Supporting evidence